-Back when I was a child in the 1970s, they were often given away in needlework magazines, and came printed in blue or silver.
+Back when I was a child in the 1970s, needlework magazines often gave away blue or silver inked iron on transfers.

-In the 1980s counted thread embroidery became popular, making iron on transfers harder to find.
+In the 1980s, as counted thread embroidery became popular, it became harder to find iron on transfers

 We had to go back to the techniques of past years for marking our fabric.
 These include...

-With the advent of the Internet, and the availability of free hand embroidery patterns, these methods are still used today.
+Even with the Internet, and the availability of free hand embroidery patterns, we still use these methods today.
 However, we also have the advantage of ...

 So let me explain how each of these alternatives to iron on transfers are, or were, used.